Sotalol Hydrochloride AF

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Sotalol Hydrochloride AF (sotalol AF)?
+What other drugs will affect Sotalol Hydrochloride AF?

-Many drugs can interact with sotalol AF.
+Many drugs can interact with Sotalol Hydrochloride AF.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with sotalol AF, especially:
+Tell your doctor about all your medications and any you start or stop using during treatment with this medicine, especially:

 insulin or oral diabetes medicine;